spuentesp/JB4A-SDK-CordovaPlugin/README.md

-# ExactTarget MobilePush SDK for Cordova/PhoneGap
+# Journey Builder for APPS SDK for Cordova/PhoneGap

 Cordova plugin that implements the Journey Builder for APPS SDK to add push functionality to your Phonegap or Cordova applications.